binary-person/cnn-proxy/README.md

 type: `String`<br>
 Highly recommended that this option is set to `"127.0.0.1"` since this app shouldn't be available publically other than locally, which is only accessed by nginx.

+### defaultIPv6

+type: `boolean`<br>
+Enabling this will force nodejs's requests to default to IPv6.
+Doesn't not work if your machine doesn't have a IPv6 address.

 ### port